Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Panel performance

 \subsection{Position reconstruction of muon events}

 One motivation for including eight readouts in each panel of Prototypes 1 and 2 was to enable coarse position reconstruction of events.
-To quantify the position reconstruction of Prototype 1 for muon events, eight 30-minute runs were taken using the Small Panel prototype (25$\, \times \,$25\,cm$^2$ panel) as a coincidence panel with Prototype 1 in various locations following the same location labeling as figure~\ref{MVLightCollectionHeatMap}. \texttt{OR} trigger logic was used for data taking, and offline coincidence events were found between the Small Panel and Prototype 1, as shown in figure~\ref{SmallPanel}.
-In this analysis, muon events were considered to be coincident events above a defined threshold in the Small Panel's energy spectra above the gamma region.
-Because the Small Panel rests on top of Prototype 1, the position of a muon event was assumed to be in the same area as the location of the Small Panel for each data run.
+To quantify the position reconstruction of Prototype 1 for muon events, eight 30-minute runs were taken using the Small Panel prototype (25$\, \times \,$25\,cm$^2$ panel) in a coincidence configuration with the Prototype 1 mini-modules, following the same location labeling as figure~\ref{MVLightCollectionHeatMap}. \texttt{OR} trigger logic was used for data taking, and coincidence events were found offline between the Small Panel and Prototype 1.
+In this analysis, muon events were considered to be coincidence events above a defined (low gain) ADC threshold in the Small Panel's energy spectrum.
+Because the Small Panel rests directly on top of Prototype 1, the position of a muon event is assumed to be in the same area as the location of the Small Panel for each data run.